minorua/Qgis2threejs/docs/source/Exporter.rst

 To open layer properties dialog and configure settings for the layer, double-click on the layer item or click on `Properties...` from context menu (right click menu).

-Export settings are automatically saved to a ``.qto3settings`` file under the same directory as the current QGIS project file if you are working with a QGIS project file.
+Export settings are automatically saved to a ``.qto3settings`` file alongside the current QGIS project file if you are working with a QGIS project file.
 When you open the exporter later, the export settings of the project will be restored.

 If you don't want to use preview, uncheck `Preview` checkbox in the lower right corner of the window.
 You might want to uncheck it to avoid waiting for updating 3D objects in the scene for each export settings update.